ungarscool1/llama-web/examples/alt-backend/README.md

 We take the same code as the previous example and we adapt it to work with this model.

+### Before the deployment

+You need to create a secret containing `AUTH_TOKEN` variable.
+This token is used to authenticate the request to the API.
+YOU NEED TO CALL THE SECRET `web-token`.

 ### Deploy

   ```bash